zaydlang/AGBEEG-Aging-Cartridge/README.md

 Note that this is very much a WIP test suite.
 There are only a few tests as of writing this, and I don't know how to pass all of them.
 As time passes, I intend to add more tests to this project.
 PRs welcome!

+## Using this Test Rom for CI

+Using this test rom for CI is actually really easy.
+Create a single-byte MMIO register at 0x04999990.
+The ROM will send test results to that address in the following format:
+- null-terminated test name (as a string)
+- null-terminated test result ("PASS" or "FAIL")
+- ... repeat for all tests ...
+- null-terminated text "DONE"